JonKing93/Github-Tutorial-Workshop/workshop/exercise-5.md

 # Exercise 5: Gitignore

 In this exercise, we will practice using a .gitignore to ignore files in the local repository.
 I'd encourage you to use files from a real project if you have any.
-Otherwise, you can download some dummy files to play with here.
+Otherwise, you can download some dummy files to play with <a href="ignore.zip" download>here</a>.

-INSERT DOWNLOAD.

 ## A) Test the ignored files